Bachelor of General Studies, B.G.S.

-Thus, a well-designed B.G.S. degree can help a student prepare to pursue a particular intellectual interest, a professional ambition, or graduate study.
-The three concentration areas form a coherent specialization that is unavailable elsewhere in the university as an organized plan of study.
+A well-designed B.G.S. degree can help a student prepare to pursue a particular intellectual interest, a professional ambition, or graduate study.
+The three areas of study form a coherent specialization that is unavailable elsewhere in the university as an organized plan of study.